Lincoln Memorial Tower

-The Lincoln Memorial Tower or Lincoln Tower is a Gothic revival tower in Lambeth, London, housing small meeting rooms, that was opened in 1876 in memory of Abraham Lincoln, and paid for partly by Americans.
-Once part of a complex of nineteenth century philanthropic institutions sited alongside a Congregational chapel, it is all that now remains of the original design.
+The Lincoln Memorial Tower or Lincoln Tower is a Gothic Revival tower in Lambeth, London, housing small meeting rooms, that was opened in 1876 in memory of Abraham Lincoln, and paid for partly by Americans.
+Once part of a complex of nineteenth-century philanthropic institutions sited alongside a Congregational chapel, it is all that now remains of the original design.
 It is located at the corner of Westminster Bridge Road and Kennington Road close to Waterloo station and Lambeth North tube station in London, and is today a listed building associated with, and close to, Christ Church and Upton Chapel.

 Origins

 The Lincoln Tower is built on the site of an orphanage for females, founded in 1758.
 When the orphanage closed in the mid nineteenth century, its site was acquired by trustees of the Surrey Chapel on nearby Blackfriars Road, whose own chapel lease was due to expire.
 This larger site provided them with ample opportunity to fund-raise not only for a new Congregational chapel which they named Christ Church, but also for a large complex of ancillary buildings.

 The pastor of Surrey Chapel at the time was the energetic Christopher Newman Hall who had lectured and written extensively in support of Abraham Lincoln and abolition of slavery during the American Civil War.
 He raised funds in America for a permanent International Memorial in London, to Abraham Lincoln, and incorporated this into plans for redevelopment of the former orphanage site.

 The Lincoln Tower was opened on 4 July 1876, the centenary of American independence.
-The foundation stone had been laid two years earlier, on 9 July 1874, by the American ambassador, His Excellency General Schenk.
+The foundation stone had been laid two years earlier, on 9 July 1874, by the American ambassador, Robert C. Schenck.
 The two main rooms in the tower were named the Washington and the Wilberforce rooms.